 Joe joined the Office of the Provost in July of 2017.

-As the Administrative Assistant to the Provost, Joe is responsible for overseeing
+As the Executive Assistant to the Provost, Joe is responsible for overseeing the daily

-serves as the liaison to the Board of Trustees for Academic Affairs, works with the
+also serves as the liaison to the Board of Trustees for Academic Affairs, works with

 activities.
 Prior to working in the Office of the Provost, Joe served in the Office

 of the Vice President for Student Affairs and in the School of Arts and Humanities.

 Joe earned his bachelor’s degree in Vocal Music Performance from Stockton University

 and is completing his Master’s degree in Choral Conducting at Messiah College.

 Gail Tracy, Student Issues and Data Administrative Assistant